 - Establish a regular schedule for communicating with students.
 Consider sending a once or twice weekly class email with updates, reminders, and encouragement.
 Using the “Announcements” function in Moodle allows for a copy of these emails to be stored in Moodle as a reference for students.

-- Respond to student emails within one business day (24 hours weekdays, 48 hours on weekends).
+- Respond to student emails in a timely manner: Within one business day (24 hours weekdays, 48 hours on weekends) for compressed, online courses and within two business days (48 hours weekdays, 72 hours on weekends) for full-semester courses.
 Because online learners must manage their time carefully, timely instructor feedback is especially important to them.
 Without it, they may not be able to make progress on their course work.
 If you cannot provide a detailed response within one business day, it is good practice to respond to the student within one business day to let them know when you will provide them a more detailed response.
 In the rare case that you plan on being offline more than 48 hours, you should communicate this to students so they can plan ahead.
 You should also consider finding coverage for your online course if you are going to be out of contact with students for more than a couple of days, especially if they are to be working on assignments while you are gone.
 If you will be away from the course in cases of personal emergency, you are asked to notify students and your program/department chair as soon as possible.

 - Communicate to your students in advance when you will grade and return all assignments.
 Online students need to self-regulate their time and learning and will need to adapt as needed.
 How long it will take to grade assignments and send meaningful feedback to students depends, of course, on the nature of the assignment.
 However, students may not be able to proceed in your course until they get your feedback on how they are doing.
 Please strive to get graded assignments, complete with meaningful feedback, to your students as promptly as possible.